waterrings

 (3) relative permeability.
 The ratio of the effective permeability to a given fluid at partial saturation to the absolute permeability to the same fluid at 100% saturation.
 A measure of efficiency.
 The ratio varies between 0.0 and 1.0, where 1.0 is for a given fluid at 100% saturation.
 In the presence of two immiscible fluids, and because of the mutual interference between the two fluids, the sum of their respective relative permeabilities can never reach 1.0.
 A ratio, no units.

-pH: A term representing the hydrogen ion concentration in water solutions.
-This term is a measure of acidity or alkalinity of water solutions.
+This term is a measure of either acidity or alkalinity of water solutions.
 A neutral water solution has a pH of 7.
 A pH lower than 7 is acidic, and that above 7 is basic or alkaline.
 A pH lower than 7 can be corrosive to copper pipes in homes and businesses.
 Also see Langelier Index.

 phreatic, phreatic zone: Pertains to the water-saturated zone underlying the water table.
 Overlain by the aerated zone.